When Advertising Signs Needs a Qualified Appraisal for Donation, Estate, or Insurance

 Donation, estate, or insurance: where the qualification bar changes

 For most consumers, a free screen is enough to decide if deeper valuation is needed.
-For high-stakes use, your threshold is higher and your evidence needs rise at the same time:
+In higher-stakes uses, the threshold is usually higher and your evidence burden rises:

-• Estate: family settlements and estate accounting frequently need defensible documentation, not just an estimate.
+• Estate: family transfers and probate accounting need defensible chain-of-custody, condition, and comparable support, not only a rough estimate.

 Do not treat these as legal advice.
-The practical rule is simple: if your sign will be used as an official filing input, it needs a higher standard than a browsing opinion.
+A practical rule is simple: if your sign is going into a filing package or payout adjustment, a written appraisal trail is the safer lane.

 How to decide whether this should become a qualified appraisal case